 Cheapest cars to insure for new drivers

-Insurance is often the biggest single cost shock for new drivers, sometimes costing more per year than the car itself.
-The good news is that the car you choose has a huge effect on that cost.
-This guide covers how insurance groups work, what kinds of cars tend to be cheapest to insure, what else affects your premium as a new driver, and how to finance a low insurance group car once you have found one.
+This guide covers how insurance groups work, what kinds of cars tend to be cheapest to insure, what else affects your premium as a new driver, and how to find car finance for young drivers once you have chosen a suitable vehicle.

 Insurers price risk based on data, and statistically, new and young drivers are involved in more accidents and make more claims than experienced drivers.
 This is reflected in higher premiums regardless of how careful an individual driver actually is.
 The lack of a personal claims history also means insurers cannot price based on your own track record yet, so they fall back on the wider statistics for your age group and experience level.